nodeshift/nodeshift/README.md

         Usage: nodeshift [--options]

         Options:
+            --version             Show version number                            [boolean]
-        --projectLocation <project directory location>       change the default location of the project --configLocation <configuration directory location>  change the default location of the config --nodeshiftDirectory <nodeshift directory name>      change the default name of the directory nodeshift looks at for resource files
+            --projectLocation     change the default location of the project      [string] --configLocation      change the default location of the config       [string] --nodeshiftDirectory  change the default name of the directory nodeshift looks at for resource files                           [string]
-        --osc.strictSSL [value]                              setting to pass to the Openshift Rest Client.
+            --osc.strictSSL       setting to pass to the Openshift Rest Client.
 Set to false if using a self-sign cert

-Of course, there is also the standard `-V` and `--help` options for version and help
+            --nodeVersion, -n     the version of Node.js to use for the deployed application.
+                [string] [choices: "latest", "8.x", "7.x", "6.x", "5.x", "4.x"] [default:
+                                                                                "latest"]
+            --help                Show help                                      [boolean]

 ## Contributing